 Local hosts Annu and Chinu’s laid-back Banyan Tree Yoga is a 15-minute saunter from Mandrem’s tranquil shores.
 The 10 thatched huts and shala are built from traditional techniques using clay and bamboo—a nod to its earnest eco-drive—and the open-air shower in a modest grove of cashew trees quickly becomes a highlight.

 Sustainability is at the heart of Bhakti Kutir’s 22 all-natural cabanas, shaded beneath a canopy of coconut palms in Palolem.
-Sunita’s daily hatha and meditation classes are rounded off with an obligatory chai in its convivial outdoor restaurant, a firm favourite among the yoga crowd.
+Sunita’s daily hatha and meditation classes are rounded off with an obligatory chai in its convivial outdoor restaurant, a firm favourite among the yoga crowd for a holistic break in Goa.

 Breezes whispering through palm leaves are a soothing soundtrack to savasana at Little Cove Yoga Retreat on Goa’s secluded Little Cola Beach.
 With its thatched shalaoverlooking the Arabian Sea and charming shore-facing cottages, this eager-to-please enclave is all about the gaping ocean views.